ShayanFiroozi/FastLog.Net/README.md

    * **Heavy Operation Simulator Agent** simulates an heavy IO bound operation (like email sending or http operation) , this agent is used for testing the FastLog.Net or create a delay intentionally between the agents.

+ >ℹ **Note:**
-      * **Note:** All agents support Event Type filtering ,  so you can easily specify that your agent should be executed on which event type(s).
+All agents support Event Type filtering ,  so you can easily specify that your agent should be executed on which event type(s).
-                  *For example: You can add a "Beep Agent" with "Exception" log event , so the beep agent will only execute on "Exceptions" not other logging events.*
+For example: You can add a "Beep Agent" with "Exception" log event , so the beep agent will only execute on "Exceptions" not other logging events.

  <br/>